 Most often, you can leave after the medication is delivered.
 Some chemotherapy treatments will require a stay in the hospital.
 This may be about 2-3 days.

-After you leave the hospital, contact your doctor if any of the following occur: Signs of infection, including fever and chillsSores in your mouth, throat, or lipsWhite patches in your mouthDifficulty/pain with swallowingDiarrhea or constipationVomiting that prevents you from holding down fluidsBlood in your vomitEasy bruisingNosebleeds, bleeding gums, new vaginal bleedingBlood in your urine or stoolBurning or frequency of urinationChest painSevere weaknessShortness of breath, trouble breathing, or cough Calf pain, swelling, or redness in the legs or feetAbnormal vaginal discharge, itching, or odorNew pain or pain that you cannot control with the medication you were givenNumbness, tingling, or pain in your extremitiesJoint pain, stiffness, rash, or other new symptomsRedness, swelling, increasing pain, excessive bleeding, or a pimple at the site of your IVHeadache, stiff neckHearing or vision changesRinging in your earsExposure to someone with an infectious illness, including chickenpoxWeight gain or loss of 10 pounds or more
+Contact your doctor if you are having difficulty managing chemotherapy or you develop complications such as: Signs of infection, including fever and chillsSores in your mouth, throat, or lipsWhite patches in your mouthDifficulty/pain with swallowingDiarrhea or constipationVomiting that prevents you from holding down fluidsBlood in your vomitEasy bruisingNosebleeds, bleeding gums, new vaginal bleedingBlood in your urine or stoolBurning or frequency of urinationChest painSevere weaknessShortness of breath, trouble breathing, or cough Calf pain, swelling, or redness in the legs or feetAbnormal vaginal discharge, itching, or odorNew pain or pain that you cannot control with the medications you were givenNumbness, tingling, or pain in your extremitiesJoint pain, stiffness, rash, or other new symptomsRedness, swelling, increasing pain, excessive bleeding, or a pimple at the site of your IVHeadache, stiff neckHearing or vision changesRinging in your earsExposure to someone with an infectious illness, including chickenpoxWeight gain or loss of 10 pounds or more